 The Minor in Applied International Studies is designed to help students integrate a practical, applied international experience into a coherent course of study.
 The minor is built around four key components:

 - Theory combined with in-the-field experience

-The result is a comprehensive plan of study that allows students to gain the skills necessary for a productive, sustainable career in the global economy.
+The result is a comprehensive plan of study that allows students to combine academic work with foreign experience to gain the skills and perspective necessary for a productive, sustainable career in the global economy.

 - At least two subjects focused on one area of the world, including at least one in the social sciences.
 Qualifying subjects will be determined with the help of the minor advisor.

 - The equivalent of four semesters of college language training related to the student's geographical specialization.
 Upper-level language subjects (beyond first-year subjects) may count toward the six-subject total.

 - An intensive international experience (MISTI, D-Lab, or other experience for at least two months).

 - A research seminar in international studies and social science, 17.591 Research Seminar in Applied International Studies.
 In consultation with the instructor, students pick a topic for extensive independent research and, over the course of the semester, complete a lengthy term paper.
 Normally students will take this seminar after completing some coursework and their international experience.